erkston/lobby-bot/README.md

 Made for TF2 but should work with anything compatible with python-a2s.
 ## Discord set-up
 The bot requires the following permissions: Manage Roles, Send Messages, Manage Messages, Embed Links, Add Reactions.
-It also requires the "Members" Privileged Gateway Intent.
+It also requires the "Members" Privileged Gateway Intent, and permission to mention roles.
 The server should have a dedicated channel and role as well (see config below)
 ## Configuration
 - DiscordBotToken - Your bots token from the Discord Developer Portal